alexdrone/Store/README.md

  `Toggle("...", isOn: $store.binding.someProperty)`.
  When the binding set a new value an implicit action is being triggered and the property is updated.

-* ` func reduceModel(transaction: AnyTransaction?, closure: (inout ModelType) -> Void)`
-Atomically update the model and notifies all of the observers.

  ### Observation